 Research and Study Skills in Social Archaeology (RSSSA) – 15 credits

-This module runs in Term 1 and will provide you with information and skills relevant to pursuing archaeological research for your MA dissertation and beyond.
-It combines thematic classes/seminars on key topics in archaeology with lectures and workshops introducing fundamental research tools and skills in archaeology.
+This module runs in Term 1 and aims to provide you with information and skills relevant to pursuing archaeological research for your MA dissertation and beyond.
+It combines strand-based tutorials on pertinent topics and themes with a series of lectures and workshops introducing fundamental research tools and skills in archaeology.
 Assignments bring these together in projects that apply primary research skills to topics in the student’s specialist area.
 Recent assignment types include literature reviews and academic posters.

 Practical Research and Study Skills (PRSS) – 15 credits

 This module runs in Term 2.
-You will select two from a range of options in hands-on ‘Master Classes’ led by professionals and academic experts, typically taught through short blocks of workshops.
-In recent years options have included:
+Students select two from a range of options in hands-on ‘Master Classes’ led by professionals and academic experts, typically taught through short blocks of workshops.
+Recent options have included:

-These classes provide the opportunity to develop professional capacity skills, assessed through ‘authentic’ assignments, such as reports one would be expected to produce as a professional in the fields of archaeology, museums and galleries or cultural heritage.
+These classes provide the opportunity to develop professional capacity skills, assessed through ‘authentic’ assignments, such as reports one would be expected to produce as a professional in the fields of archaeology and museums.

 As noted above, it is possible to substitute PRSS with a 20 credit language module from the Centre for Foreign Language Study.